All Episodes

 Why should we be there?

-I said, there's one nation in the history of Earth that has stood for freedom and liberty, and it's us.
+I said, there's one nation in the history of earth that has stood for freedom and liberty, and it's us.

 And if we are not that beacon and outpost to every nation, we're cease going to being that for ourselves at some point.

-I said, also absent this idea, just letting them fight it out over there, is the concept that of good guys and bad guys.
+I said, also absent this idea, just letting them fight it out over there, is the concept of good guys and bad guys.

 You understand the conversation.

-There are good guys and bad guys in this conflict, just like there are in every conflict, and our history is that we have always sided with the good guys with the confident knowledge that we are the good guys.
+And our history is that we have always sided with the good guys with the confident knowledge that we are the good guys.

-Particularly when it comes to the importance of domestic policy, uh foreign policy in the Middle East.
+And it really worries me that we are losing that, particularly when it comes to the importance of domestic policy, foreign policy in the Middle East.

 And that's where we are.

-And it is uh extremely it sadly it's predictable.
+And it is extremely, sadly, it's predictable.

-We were on the verge of carrying Obama being able to launch this gigantic celebration that finally we had reached an agreement with the Iranians and the future of their nuclear program, and it was on the verge of happening,
+That finally we had reached an agreement with the Iranians and the future of their nuclear program.

 Even Putin, even the Russians came in and they promised, okay, look, we'll hold your material in escrow, so to speak.